 All of God’s festivals are intended to be days of rejoicing, but despite all of the carnage that is associated with the day of Trumpets, the overall result is going to be something good.
-If our mind is like God’s, then it is going to be one of those associations we can make where on the one hand there is an element of sadness to it, but it even has to be done.
+If our mind is, as we heard in the sermonette, like God’s, then it is going to be one of those associations we can make where on the one hand there is an element of sadness to it, that it even has to be done.

 Even the Day of Atonement has a large measure of joy in it if only because of its wonderful significance.
-Today is a day of great significance too, and like Atonement, it has its measure of sorrow as well.
+Today is a day of great significance too.
+Like Atonement, it has its measure of sorrow as well.

 Trumpets has been a significant day all through its recorded history.
 The Jews say that it was the first day of creation.
 I do not know whether they are right, but it certainly seems logical, and that is pretty significant.
 Psalm 81 suggests that it was the day that Joseph was released from his imprisonment and placed in the governmental rank second only to the pharaoh.